 - Be sure that your furnace isn’t emitting carbon monoxide

-- Inspect for any other suspicious things that might compromise your safety
+- Inspect for any other weird things that might compromise your safety

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its best efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter